Cloudbox/autoscan/README.md

 # override the minimum age to 30 minutes:
 minimum-age: 30m

+# override the delay between processed scans:
+scan-delay: 15s

 # set multiple anchor files
 anchors:
   - /mnt/unionfs/drive1.anchor
   - /mnt/unionfs/drive2.anchor
 ```

-The `minimum-age` field should be given a string in the following format:
+The `minimum-age` and `scan-delay` fields should be given a string in the following format:

 - `1s` if the min-age should be set at 1 second.
 - `5m` if the min-age should be set at 5 minutes.